 The University Library is responsible for the publication of final papers.

 Publishing means that a paper is listed in the Online Catalogue of the University Library and that it is made available online.

 Before a paper can be published, the author of the paper must have agreed to it and their tutor must have given their consent as well.

 Generally, papers are published electronically in the Current Research Information System (FIS) of the University of Bamberg under "My FIS" and "New Publication".
 A login with the BA number is required.
 If you do not have a BA number please contact firstname.lastname@example.org.
 In addition, the publication department of the University Library requires a contract with the written consent of the supervisor.
 Print copies will not be shelved at the University Library.

 The German National Library is responsible for long-term archiving.

 Making final papers available in the University's network

-Final papers that are not to be published in FIS can be made available internally within the University's network in a storage location made available by the Computing Centre if the author and their tutor have agreed thereto.
+Final papers that are not to be published in FIS can be made available internally within the University's network in a storage location made available by the University IT-Service if the author and their tutor have agreed thereto.

 Making papers available means that they can be accessed within the University's network, but they won't be listed publically.
 Hence, they are not regarded as "published".

-Permanent access to papers can only be guaranteed under the generally applicable conditions that apply to the storage systems of the Computing Centre.
+Permanent access to papers can only be guaranteed under the generally applicable conditions that apply to the storage systems of the IT-Service.
 Papers can only be accessed after user details have been entered.